Sammy212/private-repo/README.md

 ## Private Repository

-Thank you for your interest in reviewing this repository.
+Thank you for your interest in reviewing my work.

 Unfortunately, I am unable to share the source code directly.
 This repository contains the core code for a LIVE project actively in use by an existing business.
 Due to confidentiality and ethical considerations, I am not at liberty to make the code publicly accessible.